aai-institute/pyDVL/README-dev.md

-# valuation development guide
+# pyDVL development guide

-This repository contains the valuation python library together with utilities for building, testing, documentation and configuration management.
+This repository contains the pyDVL python library together with utilities for building, testing, documentation and configuration management.

 ## Local Development